nmeri17/suphle-docs/src/docs/v1/routing/index.md

 For endpoints rendering HTML content the `CrudBuilder`

 describe the method behaviors so they can know which ones they want overriden. draw a table showing their end patterns against the returned renderer

+Below, you will find a table containing method, route patterns and their handlers

+Note that Authentication resumption happens before canary routing.
+Or, better put, authentication is evaluated for canaries attempting to read user status, before the app-wide one that terminates on user absence